-Martin refused to vote for Conservative Secretary of State Andrew Lansley's Health & Social Care Bill which he believed broke the coalition agreement with the Liberal Democrats which promised no top-down reorganisation.
-But he has supported the coalition in raising overall spending on the NHS from £98bn in the last year of the Labour government to more than £110bn a year today.
+Under the coalition, Martin refused to vote for Conservative Secretary of State Andrew Lansley's Health & Social Care Bill which he believed broke the coalition agreement with the Liberal Democrats which promised no top-down reorganisation.
+But he supported the coalition in raising overall spending on the NHS from £98bn in the last year of the Labour government to more than £110bn a year in 2015.

-In 2006, under the last Labour government, Martin was a leading member of the coalition of local campaigners that fought the 26 different cuts and closures that threatened the long-term future of Cheltenham General and many local services.
+Back in 2006, under the last Labour government, Martin was a leading member of the coalition of local campaigners that fought the 26 different cuts and closures that threatened the long-term future of Cheltenham General and many local services.
 Jeremy Corbyn's supporters have a rose-tinted belief that Labour has always been a good friend of the NHS but that's not how it felt then.

 That campaign secured the future of Cheltenham’s St.Paul’s maternity ward which was earmarked for closure.
 Martin will continue to campaign for the services that matter most to people, like maternity and A&E, to be kept local.

-Other cuts like IVF services were also restored after pressure from Martin and others and he has taken up many individual cases for local people who have felt let down by local healthcare providers.
-But he has always taken time to praise NHS staff and volunteers for their tremendous work and to give credit to local NHS management when they get things right, for instance for managing to increasing expenditure and deliver a small net surplus this year after achieving more than £17m in efficiency savings.
+Other cuts like IVF services were also restored after pressure from Martin and others and as MP he took up many individual cases for local people who felt let down by local healthcare providers.
+But he has always taken time to praise NHS staff and volunteers for their tremendous work and to give credit to local NHS management when they get things right.
+Under the coalition, they managed to increase expenditure and deliver a small net surplus after achieving more than £17m in efficiency savings.

-And Martin has continued to campaign for good mental health services in Gloucestershire to make sure mental health service users get not only the services professionals think they should have but the services they want and need - just like those suffering from physical health problems.
+Martin also campaigned consistently for good mental health services in Gloucestershire to make sure mental health service users get not only the services professionals think they should have but the services they want and need - just like those suffering from physical health problems.
 He believes there is a particular crisis in child and adolescent mental health.
 Before the coalition ended, he backed Lib Dem Deputy PM Nick Clegg's announcement of £1.25 billion over five years for children's mental health - but tragically this spending has not been maintained by the Conservatives since 2015.

-Now it is the Liberal Democrats in this General Election who are pledging the full £8 billion extra which the NHS chief executive Simon Stevens says the NHS needs over the next five years.
-And who have pledged equal status for mental health within the NHS, including children's mental health and new mums who may need rapid access to treatment.
+At the 2015 General Election, only the Liberal Democrats pledged the full £8 billion extra which the NHS chief executive Simon Stevens said the NHS needed over the following five years and pledged equal status for mental health within the NHS, including children's mental health and new mums who may need rapid access to treatment.